Learn how to stay compliant with AML regulations in three closely related industries—gambling, gaming and betting.

 2) Data processing responsibilities

 Falling under the scope of digital service providers, online casinos must comply with certain data protection principles.
-In particular, online casinos have to ensure players understand that their data is going to be processed and, in the case of suspected illegality, potentially shared.
+Therefore, online casinos have to ensure players understand that their data is going to be processed and, in the case of suspected illegality, potentially shared.
 To stay compliant, casinos have to acquire explicit consent from players before onboarding them.
-Same goes for acquiring consent from players prior to sending them any marketing materials—something that the gambling sector is often blamed for neglecting.
+The same goes for acquiring consent from players prior to sending them any marketing materials—something that the gambling sector is often blamed for neglecting.